EtherealPtr/SilverlightEngine/README.md

   <img src ="https://github.com/user-attachments/assets/59d3eefa-d47b-4818-ab9f-14efaa31aa9a" alt="image">
 </p>

-<p>**Silverlight** is a modern, high-performance C++20 and Vulkan-based 3D rendering engine designed for real-time graphics, game development, simulations, and interactive applications.
+<p><strong>Silverlight</strong> is a modern, high-performance C++20 and Vulkan-based 3D rendering engine designed for real-time graphics, game development, simulations, and interactive applications.
 Built from the ground up for efficiency and flexibility, it provides a powerful foundation for rendering with the Vulkan API.</p>

 <h2>Key Features</h2>
 <ul>